developer-zebra/developer-zebra-site/src/datawedge/7-4/guide/settings/index.md

 &#51;. **Retrieve the exported file from the device** and distribute to other devices manually or through a Mobile Device Management (MDM) system.

 > **DO NOT RENAME THE EXPORTED FILE**.
 Doing so will result in errors and import failure.

-**Warning: If a Profile exists on the device with the same name as one being imported, the existing profile will be overwritten by the imported one**.

-* **Profiles created with DataWedge 6.5 (or higher) will work on any Zebra device model running DataWedge 6.5 or higher**.
+**Profiles created with DataWedge 6.5 (or higher) will work on any Zebra device model running DataWedge 6.5 or higher**.

 -----